ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_using_playbooks.rst

  - hosts: all  # Use --limit or customized inventory to restrict hosts targeted

- - hosts: localhost  # For things you want to restrict to the controller
+ - hosts: localhost  # For things you want to restrict to the control node

  - hosts: '{{target|default("webservers")}}'  # Assumes inventory provides a 'webservers' group, but can also use ``-e 'target=host1,host2'``